Escalating costs. Limited resources. Ever-changing needs of a diverse student population.

-Led by former and current principals Frank DeAngelis and Dr. KC Somers, Columbine has shown strong academic performance–but escalating costs and limited resources continue to make it increasingly difficult for CHS to provide all of the important educational tools to support students and teachers in the classroom.
+Led by former and current principals Frank DeAngelis and Mr. Scott Christy, Columbine High School has shown strong academic performance–but escalating costs and limited resources continue to make it increasingly difficult for CHS to provide all of the important educational tools to support students and teachers in the classroom.

-We are all aware of the continuing impacts of the 2008 economic crisis, and for many schools, the recession never ended.
+We are all aware of the continuing impacts of the 2008 economic crisis and budget cuts, and for many schools, the recession never ended.
 Beginning in the 2011-2012 school year, Columbine’s budget was a quarter of a million dollars less than it was in 2002.
-This represents a major financial blow to CHS–especially when taking into account inflation and the escalating costs of textbooks (a set of algebra text books alone costs over $60,000!).
+This represents a major financial blow to CHS–especially when taking into account inflation and the escalating costs of textbooks (a set of algebra text books alone costs over $60,000!) and educational technology.
 While Columbine has over twenty booster clubs to support various athletic, music and cheer groups, before the establishment of the Frank DeAngelis Columbine High School Academic Foundation there was no group focused on raising funds to help meet the academic needs at CHS.
-In response to this clear financial need, the Foundation was established in 2009 by a group of parents to raise funds for educational purposes to support the interests of CHS, its students, staff and teachers.
+In response to this clear financial need, the Academic Foundation was established in 2009 by a group of parents with the goal of raising funds to support the educational interests of CHS, its students, and teachers.

-The Foundation is an all-volunteer, tax-exempt 501(c)(3) nonprofit organization.
-The Foundation’s goal is to inspire parents, alumni, and community members to support the future of Columbine High School by donating money, volunteering, and generating support for the school.
+The Academic Foundation is an all-volunteer, tax-exempt 501(c)(3) nonprofit organization, with the goal of inspiring parents, alumni, and community members to support the future of Columbine High School by donating money, volunteering, and generating support for the school.

-The Foundation is completely independent of Jefferson County Public Schools, and one-hundred percent of the money raised goes directly to Columbine High School.
-The Foundation’s Board of Directors accepts funding requests from teachers and departments heads.
+CHSAF is completely independent of Jefferson County Public Schools, and one-hundred percent of the money raised goes directly to Columbine High School.
+The Foundation’s Board of Directors meets four times throughout the school year and accepts funding requests from teachers and departments heads.
 The Board then makes funding decisions and awards grants based on academic needs and the number of students who will be impacted by each grant.

 Since its inception, the Foundation has raised at least $25,000 every school year.
 Help us raise another $25,000 during the 2017-2018 school year!
 Interested in partnering with CHSAF?
 Find out how you can get involved!